jurassicLizard/crypto-handler/README.md

 1. For GCM mode:
-   The padding parameter is ignored since GCM operates on full blocks internally.
-   Both of these calls are equivalent for GCM:
+   The padding parameter is ignored since GCM operates on full blocks internally. all of these calls are equivalent for GCM:

     ```cpp
        handler.encrypt(plaintext, key,iv) // Padding enabled(but ignored)